IBario: History

-With 60 employees at its peak, iBario operated from a modest industrial building in Or Yehuda and was estimated by industry experts to be worth around $100 million.
+With 60 employees at its peak, iBario operated from a modest industrial building in Or Yehuda and was estimated by industry experts to be worth around US$100 million.
 According to estimates in 2014, iBario had an annual turnover of $90 million and a net revenue of more than $10 million.

-iBario was one of the biggest Google Adwords buyers in Israel and Europe and was a well-known partner of Google.
+iBario was one of the biggest Google Adwords buyers in Israel and Europe, and was a well-known partner of Google.